 • Preheat oven to 350°.
 Spray a 9×13-inch baking dish with baking spray.

-• In bowl of stand mixer fitted with paddle attachment, cream butter and oil for 2 minutes, then add brown sugar and white sugar and beat at medium-high speed until creamy, 5-7 minutes, scraping sides as needed.
+• In the bowl of a stand mixer fitted with the paddle attachment, cream ½ cup unsalted butter, softened and ¼ cup vegetable oil for 2 minutes, then add 1 cup firmly packed light brown sugar and 1 cup granulated sugar and beat at medium-high speed until creamy, 5-7 minutes, scraping sides as needed.

-• Reduce mixer to low and add eggs, one at a time, beating until blended after each addition.
-Add pumpkin, beating just until blended.
-Add sour cream and blend.
+• Reduce mixer to low and add 2 large eggs, room temperature, one at a time, beating until just blended after each addition.
+Add 1 15-ounce can pure pumpkin puree, beating just until blended.
+Add 1/2 cup sour cream and blend.

 • Gradually add flour mixture to butter and mix on low until flour is incorporated into the batter.
 Don’t overmix.
-Stir in vanilla.
+Stir in 1 teaspoon vanilla.

 • Pour into prepared dish, smoothing top with offset spatula.
 Sprinkle with streusel.
 Bake until tester comes out clean, about one hour.
 Start checking around 50 minutes.
 Allow cake to cool before serving.